Leadership Courses

 Bronze Cross

-Prerequisite: Bronze Medallion & Emergency or Workplace Standard First Aid certification
+Prerequisite: Bronze Medallion & Basic Workplace First Aid or Intermediate Workplace First Aid

 As the Lifesaving Society's Assistant Lifeguard certification, Bronze Cross prepares lifesavers for the safety supervision role and responsibilities of assistant lifeguards in aquatic facilities.
 Bronze Cross is a prerequisite for all advanced training programs including National Lifeguard and Instructor certification.